-Pressing EVAC key can start all system sounders, and light EVACUATE LED until SILENCE or RESET key is pressed.
-After EVAC key is pressed and password is entered, the LCD will display "EVACUATE IN SYSTEM Press ENTER confirm".
+Pressing EVAC key can start all system sounders, and light EVAC LED until SILENCE or RESET key is pressed.
+After EVAC key is pressed, the LCD will display "EVAC IN SYSTEM Press ENTER confirm".
 Pressing ENTER in 10 seconds will start evacuation.
 If ENTER key is not pressed in 10 seconds, the FACP will resume the state before EVAC key is pressed.